Planning Primer

 • The Official Plan

 The core courses are led by planning staff.
-Electronic copies of the course materials (PowerPoint presentations and other course notes) will be available to participants electronically, or in hard copy at the sessions.
+Electronic copies of the course materials (PowerPoint presentations) will be available to participants electronically.

 Materials